 - The complaint stage.

+- The complaint definition

 - The decision of the complaint

 - The reasons for any decisions made

 - The details of any remedy offered to put things right.

 - Details of any outstanding actions

-- Details of how to escalate the matter to the Housing Ombudsman if the tenant remains unsatisfied.
+- Details of how to escalate the matter to the Housing Ombudsman if the customerremains unsatisfied.

+- 6.8.
+Stage 2 is AHS's final response and will involve all suitable staff needed to issue such a response.